rmgeddert/Reinforcement-Learning-Resource-Guide/RLResourceGuide.md

 }
 ```

 As you look through this, you will notice that it is remarkably similar to the data generation script we ran earlier.
 That is because it is!
 The transformed parameters models the exact same process as before - updating Q-values based on actions, results and the associated prediction errors.
 The difference here is that we don't stochastically choose the next action based on the softmax function - the actions have already been made!
-Instead we are estimating how well we are able to predict the actions the agent makes based on our current guess of what the parameters are.
+Instead we are calculating what the action probabilities would have been at that trial (given the candidate parameters we are currently testing) in order to determine what the probability of the action that was picked was.

 > Notice that this script is deterministic, not stochastic.
 Since we already know the actions and results, we are instead (arbitrarily at first) choosing some alpha and beta and then seeing what the Q-values overtime would look like given those choices and actions.
 These Q-values then let us calculate how likely those actions would have been.
 The more likely, the better our parameter guesses must be.

 ##### Model

 First we specify some priors for our parameters.
 Because we have no information yet, we are choosing uninformative priors.
 Next, our model iterates over hundreds of parameter estimates.
-For each parameter estimate, it loops through all the trials and calculates the probability of the arm choices.
+For each parameter estimate, it loops through all the trials and calculates the probability of the arm choice that was made, using the same softmax function our agent used when we simulated our data earlier.

 ```
 model {